 The Irvine branch campus is located close to the John Wayne Airport, providing easy access from all points of Orange, San Diego and Los Angeles Counties.
-This Additional Location includes administrative offices, library, conference room, student lounge, and classrooms.
+This Branch Campus includes administrative offices, a library, a conference room, a student lounge, and classrooms.